What is a Blood Type Chart?

 Blood type identification

-The blood type is genetically inherited from parents, made up of a combination of the ABO system (blood types A, B, AB, and O) and the Rh type system (positive or negative).
+The blood type is genetically inherited from parents, made up of a combination of two important blood group systems: ABO system (blood types A, B, AB, and O) and the Rh type system (positive or negative).
 Therefore, individuals are likely to belong to one of the eight main blood types: O positive, O negative, A positive, A negative, B positive, B negative, AB positive, and AB negative.
-The most common blood type is O positive, and O negative is the universal blood type.
+The most common blood type is O-positive blood, and O-negative blood is the universal blood type.

 Here are several methods for healthcare professionals to determine a patient's blood type: